 Our 2020 Virtual Wildflower Walks began with Light House Rd and Stornetta.
 Current Virtual Wildflower Walks/Tours also include: Kruse Rhododendron State Nature Reserve, Soda Springs, Hearn Gulch, Manchester, Van Damme, Russian Gulch, Jug Handle SNR, Glass Beach, Mackerricher and Ten Mile Dunes.
 Check back often for more Virtual Wildflower Tour updates.

-The Calypso News Letter is taking a summer break during Covid-19!
-The Calypso will resume publication with the September-October Issue!
+The Calypso News Letter has resumed publication with the September-October Issue!

 Enjoy Being Outdoors!
 Stay Safe!
 Wear a Mask!
 Practice Social Distancing!

 The Dorothy King Young Chapter serves coastal Mendocino County, the northern coastal area of Sonoma County, and nearby areas.
 We host activities throughout the year for members and the general public.
 These include:

 - regular meetings featuring informative guest speakers

 We also provide input and information to governmental and private

 agencies about projects of local and statewide interest which may

 Geographic Area Map of the Dorothy King Young Chapter of the California Native Plant Society.